 “Fees, historically, just defined who had access to the rental market and who didn’t,” Paulette Soltani, political director at the activist group VOCAL New York, said at the time.
 “This is just going to allow people to equally be able to find housing and not have to pay these exorbitant fees to get access.”

-Though state Sen. Julia Salazar did not voice outright support of regulators, when asked last year whether the guidance was in line with the spirit of the 2019 rent laws, she said “our intent is to eliminate barriers that currently prevent low-income and vulnerable people from obtaining housing.”
+When asked last year whether the guidance was in line with the spirit of the 2019 rent laws, state Sen. Julia Salazar said “our intent is to eliminate barriers that currently prevent low-income and vulnerable people from obtaining housing.”

 Within days of regulators’ guidance being issued, the real estate industry headed to court.
 The Real Estate Board of New York and the New York State Association of Realtors filed for the injunction, along with brokerages Corcoran Group, Douglas Elliman, Bond New York, Brown Harris Stevens, Sotheby’s International Realty, Bohemia Realty Group, R New York, Kian Realty NYC, Level Group, City Connections and Regina Wierbowski Real Estate.

 The injunction was granted and broker fees were back, though the pandemic dealt a swift blow to market activity soon after.
 Many landlords began forgoing the practice of charging tenants broker fees in order to fill apartments as the city emptied out.